Top

 Loading..

 Figure 1.
 A. Random effects meta-analysis.
-This plot shows pooled effects, see the specific outcome analyses for individual outcomes, and the heterogeneity section for discussion.
+This plot shows pooled effects, see the specific outcome analyses for individual outcomes.
+Analysis validating pooled outcomes for COVID-19 can be found below.
 Effect extraction is pre-specified, using the most serious outcome reported.
 For details see the appendix.
 B. Timeline of results in sleep studies.
 The marked dates indicate the time when efficacy was known with a statistically significant improvement of ≥10% from ≥3 studies for pooled outcomes and one or more specific outcome.

 Sleep can improve the absorption, metabolism, and utilization of nutrients, reduce chronic inflammation, improve cardiovascular health, improve comorbidities, and reduce stress.
 Sleep is crucial for the proper functioning of the immune system.
 During sleep, the body produces and releases cytokines and T cells that help fight infections, reduce inflammation, and create immune memory.